 We can provide to you an alternate communication partner during the focus group as an accommodation.
 If you require a communication partner please inform your recruiter.
 If you cannot use an alternate communication partner, and require the assistance of your known communication partner, please inform your recruiter.

 Who do I contact if I have any additional questions / concerns?

-You can contact your recruiter or the project manager at knhouser@pcar.org, or at 717-728-9740 x117.
+You can contact your recruiter or the Project Manager at knhouser@pcar.org, or at 717-728-9740 x117.

 Make sure to update appendix #’s